sadiqul-amin/Windows-Machine-Inventory-Email-Alert/README.md

 # Windows-Machine-Inventory-Email-Alert
-Trigger an email alert pertaining hardware / software specifications alert
+Trigger an email alert pertaining hardware / software specifications.

 This script can be used in many scenario's.